Find out how to freeze ground beef and a tip for organizing. Plus learn how long you can freeze beef – read on to see how!

 Here's how to store beef in your freezer:

-You're going to want to start with any ground meat (turkey, beef, chicken, venison, even plant based!), and then grab a rolling pin and a some gallon freezer bag.
-You can grab Freezer Bags for a STEAL right now – you'll be set for a long while!
+You're going to want to start with any ground meat (turkey, beef, chicken, venison, even plant based!), and then grab a rolling pin and a gallon freezer bag.
+Also, these $10 Freezer Bag Stands are super handy when working with messy foods and meats – they're so worth it!

 💡TIP: If you don't have a rolling pin, but maybe have a wine bottle in the house, that would work too.
 Really anything that can roll something flat will do just fine.

 Take the ground beef out of the store packaging and place the raw ground beef in the bottom of the bag and lie it down flat, leaving the zipper portion of the baggie open.

 Using your rolling pin, flatten the meat and spread it out in the plastic bag evenly.

 You'll next want to take a ruler, or the back of a long knife, press lines to divide the meat into six sections.